vsriram28/FollowUps/README.md

 # FollowUps
-A simple app to follow up on tasks to complete them
+A simple app to take notes and tag action items and follow up on action items to complete them